philrz/super/README.md

 * the type-based query compiler and optimizer,
 * fast, vectorized ingest of common file formats,
 * a complete vectorized runtime, and
-* a data lake based on super-structured data.
+* a database based on super-structured data.

 ## Try It